VISA DEPT. NEW YORK

-For the United States of America records issued by the F.B.I. or State Police Background Check are valid.
+For the United States of America records issued by the F.B.I. or State Police background checks are valid.

-Local Police Background Check will NOT be accepted.
+Local Police background checks will not be accepted.

 (*An apostille is a certification that a document that has been “legalized” or “authenticated” by the issuing agency through a process in which various seals are placed on the document.)